 Throughout the clinical years, students are provided superior clinical training experiences in a variety of community hospital and clinical settings with close supervision by our faculty who provide frequent feedback.
 Students have the opportunity to participate in the student-developed Global Health Initiative international missions, as well as service-learning electives and Area Health Education Center activities.
 Our International Education Program has become one of the most popular elective opportunities as more and more students appreciate their future responsibility to serve people beyond our borders and those from other lands who have immigrated here.
 The Research Learning Community has allowed our students to present their work locally, regionally and nationally.
 Our new Wright Rural Health Initiative provides students the opportunity to enhance their clinical skills with our partners in a neighboring rural community.
 By the culmination of the educational experiences, our graduates are prepared to enter residencies as knowledgeable, skillful and compassionate physicians.

 The Biennium II curriculum starts in the third year.
-This year is devoted to six clerkships that occur at all of our affiliated hospital sites, multiple community clinics, and private practice offices.
+This year is devoted to six clerkships that occur at all of our affiliated teaching hospitals, multiple community clinics and private practice offices.
 Each clerkship provides the student with supervised clinical-care experiences with patients and their families.
 In addition, students are expected to read a great deal about clinical disorders and treatment approaches and regularly present their cases.
 By the end of the third year, all students have had a broad set of experiences in the care of patients and their families, working with a "team," either in the hospital or office setting, and have begun to understand the complexities of providing comprehensive care in a rapidly changing health care system.

-The fourth year has considerable flexibility to enhance student pursuit of interests as they define their next steps into residency.
-Emergency Medicine, Neurology and electives integrate many of the third year experiences and, by the end of the year, all students feel confident in their knowledge and skills to begin their first post-graduate year.
+The fourth year has considerable flexibility to enhance student pursuit of interests as they define their next steps into residency. emergency medicine, neurology and electives integrate many of the third-year experiences and, by the end of the year, all students feel confident in their knowledge and skills to begin their first postgraduate year.
 The spectrum of electives, either existing or student-initiated, provide capstone experiences to broaden the perspective of medicine.
-Many students elect to spend a couple of months in a Third World country working in a clinic or hospital, complete a laboratory-based research project that started in the first year, or do a fourth year clerkship at another institution in another state.
+Many students elect to spend a couple of months in a Third World country working in a clinic or hospital, complete a laboratory-based research project that started in the first year or do a fourth-year clerkship at another institution in another state.